benc-uk/kubeview2/readme.md

 The goal of this rewrite was to create a more maintainable codebase from the original KubeView.
 Some choices that have been made in this rewrite include:

-- Removal of any sort of JS framework, no Vue.js, and no bundling or NPM required.
+- Removal of Vue.js, and no bundling or NPM required.
 - Using SSE (Server-Sent Events) for real-time updates instead of polling.
 - Use of [Alpine.js](https://alpinejs.dev/) for managing client side behaviour.
 - Switch to [Bulma](https://bulma.io/) for CSS and themes.
 - Clean up & refactor messy parsing logic for resources and their relationships (but it's still pretty messy!).

-In retrospect, the results are not as elegant or clean as were hoped, much of the logic has to reside client side due to the use of Cytoscape.js.
-In order to get the required user experience, numerous subtle interactions between the client and server creep in.
-These are difficult to fully encapsulate or abstract away.
-However, the code is arguably more maintainable than the original KubeView, and the addition of SSE allows for a more responsive experience without the need for constant polling.
+The rewrite originally used HTMX for fetching data and HTML fragments from the server.
+This worked but ended up unnecessarily complicated with so many interactions between the frontend and backend, esp with Cytoscape.
+The resulting code was also hard to follow and understand.
+As a result the current rewrite is more of an iteration of v1, the Vue.js code has been removed and replaced with a simpler static HTML/JS app that uses Alpine.js for interactivity.
+The backend API has been clear separation of concerns and now dynamically handles updates using SSE.

 ## Appendix A: Kubernetes Permissions